 If you’re considering an absorption fridge, we recommend checking out a high-performance RV propane tank and other useful accessories.
 Many of our options are lightweight and refillable.

 Be aware that some RV manufacturers may use the term “residential-style” to refer to the design, larger size, or the fact that it cools through a compressor.
-So you might find an AC/DC compressor fridge, which is not like the fridge in your home because it can draw power from batteries, described as a “residential-style” fridge.
+So you might find an AC/DC compressor fridge, which is not like the fridge in your home because it can also be battery-powered, described as a “residential-style” fridge.

 Which RV Fridge Is Right For You?